4-6 Nov 2019

 - Why people resist change and how to manage this

-- Change management (pharmaceutical case study in leading a structural reorganisation)
+- Change management including leading a structural reorganisation

-- Creating a team, department and organisation relevant to today’s pharmaceutical business needs
+- Creating a team, department and organisation relevant to today’s pharma business needs

 - Team formation and development

-- Project management tools and techniques to use in implementing pharmaceutical projects
+- Project management tools and techniques to use in implementing pharma projects

-- Applying key project management techniques to pharmaceutical projects
+- Applying key project management techniques to pharma projects

-- Understanding of cultural awareness to work more effectively with pharmaceutical colleagues
+- Understanding of cultural awareness to work more effectively with pharma colleagues

 Dr Laura Brown MBA, BSc,PhD, is a Pharmaceutical QA and Training Consultant, Course Director for the MSc in Clinical Research, School of Pharmacy at the University of Cardiff.
 She has more than 20 years’ experience of quality assurance in the pharmaceutical industry and has worked for several companies, including GSKs Hoechst Marion Roussel, Farmitalia and Phoenix International.
 She has a particular expertise in quality assurance including risked based approaches to quality systems, data Integrity and project management in the pharmaceutical industry.
 She regularly writes on pharmaceutical regulatory issues including “The Planning of International Drug Development”, in the Clinical Research Manual, Euromed and the “Impact of Brexit”, RQA Journal 2017.